-For us, it’s easiest to jump right into the new time zone as quickly as possible, even while on the plane.
-If it’s an overnight flight, we make sure to have sleep cues to get as much rest as possible.
+For us, it’s easiest to jump right into the new time zone as quickly as possible.
+Usually while on the plane, we start eating and sleeping according to the new time zone.
+If it’s an overnight flight, we try to get some rest so we can hit the ground running.
 We reset our clocks and our minds as soon as we can!

 I feel like it’s not usually lack of tiredness that wakes my kids at odd hours, but rather hunger!
 It’s so hard to sleep when your stomach is starving at weird times.
 Again, we try to reset meal times as quickly as possible and jump into the new time zone.

 When we flew to Greece a few years ago, we didn’t arrive until about 5pm.
 So we fed our kids dinner and tried to stuff them full, but they were exhausted by that point.
 So they ate some and we all passed out by 8pm.
 But then they woke up at 4:30 starving!
 So we kept the lights low and fed them a snack, then tucked them back into bed.
 That little bit of food helped get them resettled, and then they were fine the next night.

 Speaking of food, protein is great for helping little ones’ bodies stay full and ready to sleep.
 When our kids woke up before dawn in Santorini?
 We had purchased a big container of delicious, thick Greek yogurt, which was perfect for quickly filling tummies and helping them settle back down.
 Protein during the day is great for avoiding crashes that come with tons of carbs.
 And adding in some fresh fruits and veggies will not only add some extra hydration and nutrients, but it will help your body feel better and more refreshed, too.

 I’ve heard some parents put their kids to bed earlier/later by 15 minutes for several days before a trip.
 Maybe it’s just our kids, but their bodies don’t get that they’re going to switch a million time zones, and they don’t just fall asleep earlier because we want them to, and they just get cranky if we put them to bed later.
 Our kiddos won’t sleep in later just because they go to sleep later, so they end up just starting out on less sleep – which isn’t good for anyone.

 Instead, we try to just make sure everyone is well-rested for several days before, and then switch cold turkey once we’re traveling.

-Okay, your turn!!
+Your turn!!
 What are your best jet lag tips?